yogeshsurve1410/M1_ProjectGoal_-Game-App-Utility-/1_Requirements/README.md

 Where:
 =====
-The Calendar is essential for all purpose and for all schools, colleges, private libraries, and other organizations.
-They can use this software as the purpose of adding notes, view dates,day,months
+The Calculator is essential for all purpose and for all schools, colleges, private libraries, and other organizations.
+They can use this software as the purpose of calculations.

 How:
 ======